 Revised Proposal

 Bristol 650 Pavilion

 The team believed that the scope of the proposal could be more ambitious if funding available.
 We became began to consider the effect of the monumentality of the original high cross.
 With this mind, a series concepts for a pavilion was developed.
-This new structure would allow for people to meet and interact, as well as providing a new focal point to underutilised site.
+This new structure would allow for people to meet and interact, as well as providing a point to an new focal underutilised site.